 There are so many things to think about when you make the decision to start a family.
+What to Expect from your Teeth when you’re Expecting?
 Car seats, cribs, strollers and of course, most importantly, your health.

 Should you take folic acid, should you visit or not visit a dentist and of course, that most important decision of all, what to name baby?
 Do you honour the family tradition of naming your first baby after Great Aunt Gertrude or buck tradition and name her Starlight instead?
 We can’t answer the great name debate but we can give you a couple of helpful hints about maintaining healthy teeth throughout your pregnancy.